dougglez/ChatDev/README.md

 <details>
 <summary>Old News</summary>

 • May 07, 2024, we introduced "Iterative Experience Refinement" (IER), a novel method where instructor and assistant agents enhance shortcut-oriented experiences to efficiently adapt to new tasks.
-This approach encompasses experience acquisition, utilization, propagation and elimination across a series of tasks and making the pricess shorter and efficient.
+This approach encompasses experience acquisition, utilization, propagation and elimination across a series of tasks and making the process shorter and more efficient.
 Our preprint paper is available at https://arxiv.org/abs/2405.04219, and this technique will soon be incorporated into ChatDev.
   <p align="center">
   <img src='./misc/ier.png' width=220>
   </p>